Warnings: mild description of violent murder, references to sexual assault.

 “Lan Qiren refused?”
 Jin Guangyao asked, disbelieving.

 Lan Xichen nodded.
-“You know that the omega of the Lan clan died when Wen Xu burned down the Cloud Recesses.
+“You know that the kunze of the Lan clan died when Wen Xu burned down the Cloud Recesses.
 My uncle… was quite changed by this event.
 I think it hurt him deeply to have to bury them.”

 “For a time after this, he lived in seclusion,” Xichen went on.
 “A servant brought him his meals every day.
-I was with you for a while in hiding, but when I came back, that servant came to me and told me that my uncle was often muttering to himself about the omega cultivator Cangse Sanren.
+I was with you for a while in hiding, but when I came back, that servant came to me and told me that my uncle was often muttering to himself about the kunze cultivator Cangse Sanren.

 “When that boy was born—the son of a distant cousin of ours who lived in Caiyi Town—my uncle allowed his family to live in the Recesses.
 Even after his parents passed away, and the elders of our clan insisted that he should be taken up the mountain, my uncle opposed them.
 He said that he had no wish to see another child die.”